-This song seems to have been one of the traditional whalemen's favourite songs.
-Eliza Carthy sang it in 2002 on Waterson:Carthy's fourth album, A Dark Light.
-She was accompanied on piano (by herself?) and by Ben Ivitsky on viola.
+This song seems to have been one of the traditional whalemen’s favourite songs.
+Eliza Carthy sang it in 2002 on Waterson:Carthy’s fourth album, A Dark Light, accompanying herself on piano and with Ben Ivitsky on viola.
 The recording was reissued in 2003 on the Eliza Carthy anthology The Definitive Collection.
-Martin Carthy commented in the original recording's sleeve notes:
+Martin Carthy commented in the original recording’s sleeve notes:

 It is to Vic Gammon that I personally owe thanks for pointing me to Diego’s Bold Shore, a truly remarkably poem/song printed in Songs the Whalemen Sang by the indefatigable Gale Huntington (1964, reprinted Dover, 1970) and which I passed to Liza.
 This book is a work of extraordinary patience, collecting together from 19th century whalemen’s personal logs examples of the sort of things which these sailors would jot down, whether it be songs, poems, drawings or anything else which took their fancy.
 Gale Huntington says that, on the evidence of these logs, this song was by far the whalemen’s favourite song.
 These men of the 1850s, ore thereabouts, who had signed on for such voyages, were always gone from home for months and, very often, years and, if the picture printed in this song may seem on occasion slightly romantic, there is, running through it, a vein of pure gold along with that tiny hint of the hardships involved and clues as to their state of mind during rare moments of relaxation.
 Whaling was a massively different enterprise a hundred and fifty years ago, but that should not tempt anyone into any roseate reflections about people “only taking what they needed” or “ensuring sustainability”.
 The fact is that risking their lives as a matter of course, they exploited and were dreadfully exploited in their turn.
 Returning from such voyages, their pay had necessarily taken into account various “expenses” calculated by The Company and was shrunk accordingly.
 Rather like being signed to a Major Label really.
 The Bold Shore itself is, I think, the Diego Ramirez group, which lies south of Terra Del Fuego.
 Must have been quite a sight.